ggory15/livox_laser_simulation_ros2/README.md

 # livox_laser_simulation for ROS2

+**Note:** This is a forked version of the original repository.
+This version includes the mesh file in the URDF.

 This is a ros2 port of the original repo: https://github.com/Livox-SDK/livox_laser_simulation.

 Tested in ros2 foxy and humble.